GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 [^1]: specific to something: *formal* limited to or affecting only one particular thing
 [^2]: Some fatal errors may still invoke `System.exit()`

+[^3]:  a Latin phrase (or its abbreviation) used to indicate that special attention should be paid to something